jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 Back face culling removes surfaces with vectors pointing away from the camera.
 ```

-But how do we know if a surface is front facing?
+But how do we know if a surface is back facing?
 Consider {numref}`back-facing-figure` which shows a back facing surface.

 ```{figure} /images/07_back_facing.svg
 :width: 400